- Artistic Rising: Climate in Crisis Special Collaborations

 Sidiki Conde used his residency to immerse himself in the culture, nature and music of the region and compose a series of songs about climate change.
 Sidiki collaborated with Dr. Michael White for a performance and panel on music of the African Diaspora at FORESTival that was moderated by former resident Monique Moss and also featured Congolese drummer Papa Titos Sompa.
 Additionally, Sidiki worked with the National Park Service to record a video filmed at A Studio in the Woods with Dr. Michael White and his band focused on the environmental challenges our region faces and creativity’s role in addressing them.

 Sidiki Conde’s music derives from the traditional rhythms of Guinea.
 In keeping with the West African griot traditions of his homeland, his lyrics are his own compositions within which he chronicles his life’s journey.
 Conde has performed with West Africa’s premier music and dance ensembles, including the prestigious Les Merveilles de Guinea and the Ballet African.
 His music brought him to America in 1998 and in 2007 he was awarded the National Heritage Fellowship, Lifetime Honors from the National Endowment for the Arts.

-Sidiki will return to the Woods in 2023 with his long-time guitar player Wowo Sakouli.
-Supported by a partnership with the New Orleans Jazz National Historical Park, the duo will host multiple African music workshops for the New Orleans Community and perform regularly at the Jazz Park.
+Sidiki will returned to the Woods in 2023 with his long-time guitar player Wowo Sakouli.
+Supported by a partnership with the New Orleans Jazz National Historical Park, the duo hosted multiple African music workshops for the New Orleans Community and performed regularly at the Jazz Park.

 “This is what I needed, this is where I needed to be.
 You know you feel the place in the morning, you feel it in the afternoon, and you feel it in the nighttime.
 There are all qualities different, human beings must feel that.
 That’s what I see here.
 It makes me grateful.
 It’s like I’m newborn right now, the time I’ve been here.
 Thank God.” – Sidiki Conde